 Perhaps you've long wanted to create a minimal lo-fi tune.
 Perhaps you've always yearned to become an evil genius and take over the world – with a massive beat as your soundtrack.
 No matter the case, the OMSynth miniLab is ready to provide whatever tools you might need.

-The OMSynth miniLab is a circuit development and performance interface designed to help inventors quickly build and experiment with creative circuits.
-It was designed with beginners in mind but is perfectly suited for seasoned builders and complex circuit development.
+The OMSynth is a circuit development and performance interface designed to help you quickly build audiovisual instruments from scratch and experiment with them live.
+While it keeps beginners in mind, it's best suited for those with some circuit building experience.

-The OMSynth offers all you need to start inventing circuits to make sound and light.
-Potentiometers, audio mixer, speaker headphone output, battery or adapter power and more.
+The OMSynth was developed by Casper Electronics, and it offers all you need to start inventing circuits to make sound and light just like Peter Edwards does.
+You'll have potentiometers, audio mixer, speaker headphone output, battery or adapter power, and more directly at your hands.

-OMSynth comes with tutorial videos for making analog oscillators, sequencers and lo-fi digital sampler.
+The OMSynth comes withtutorial videos for making analog oscillators, sequencers, and lo-fi digital sampler.
 It comes with OMSYNTH OSCILLATOR PARTS KIT for free!

 - Battery (included) or 9V wall wart power options (not included)

 - over-current protection fuse (200mA) protects circuit from shorts or improperly installed ICs